 - Camp when resting and tending wounds.

-Any action any player chooses will spend one or more turns.
-It doesn't matter which player does the action or if the action is done as a group, the turn is spent anyway.
-Players should avoid splitting up for that reason, if they are divided, they will spend much more turns.
-Turns during exploration are not only a measure of time, they measure the stress, fatigue and the general energy used by the characters.
+Any action a player chooses will spend one or more turns.
+It doesn't matter which player does the action or if the action is done as a group - the turn is spent regardless.
+Players should avoid splitting up for that reason: if they are divided, they will spend many more turns.
+Turns during exploration are not only a measure of time, they measure the stress, fatigue and the general energy of the characters.
 That's why if 2 or more characters decide to simultaneously do 2 actions, they would spend 2 turns.

 |2||Press on (No effect)|

 If a character would receive an affliction that they already have, keep adding 1 to the result until a valid result has been reached.
 After decay happens, players should also roll the usage dice for any torch, lanterns, etc.